-The Land Board has been selling commercial real estate following complaints that state-owned businesses unfairly compete with private businesses.
+The Land Board has sold most of the commercial real estate it managed after complaints that state-owned businesses unfairly compete with private businesses.
+The sales met the Land Board’s constitutional mandate to manage state land for the maximum financial return.